jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 An enemy should attack the player if the player is within a certain radius.

 To create a detection system, lets make a new game object that is a **child of the Enemy game object**; name this game object *LineOfSight*.

-Attach a Circle Collider 2D to the *LineOfSight* game object and **check the IsTrigger checkbox**.
-When the player game object is within this circle collider, this will tell the enemy to move and attack the player; adjust the radius of the LineOfSight collider to fit your desired range.
-We are going to go with 4.
+Attach a Circle Collider 2D to your newly created *LineOfSight* game object and **check the IsTrigger checkbox**.
+When the player enters this circle collider, it will notify the enemy to move and attack the player; adjust the radius of the LineOfSight collider to fit your desired range.

 [insert img of LineOfSight Inspector]